iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 The high-level goals - sometimes conflicting - of an organization for the `PhysicalModel` hierarchy are to:
 - Allow the users to organize their data in a way that is helpful to them.
 - Guide the users to organize their data in a way that will facilitate their long-term success.
-- Automatically organize the data in away that is helpful to the users.
+- Automatically organize the data in a way that is helpful to the users.
 - Ease the creation of products and services by organizing the data in a manner that is conducive to writing software.
 - Provide mechanisms for the users to direct the software, and for the software to understand the users' intent (*if A is placed in B, X will (or will not) happen*).